-36.4.9 The Royal Borough's Local Air Quality Management: Updating and Screening Assessment 2009, provides information on the review and assessment of air quality in the borough.
-This review includes monitoring data collected during 2008 on the key pollutants identified in the National Air Quality Strategy, which include carbon monoxide, benzene, 1,3-butadiene, lead, nitrogen dioxide (NO)2, sulphur dioxide and particulate matter (PM)10.
+36.4.9 The Royal Borough"s Local Air Quality Management report Updating and Screening Assessment 2009, provides information on the review and assessment of air quality in the borough.
+This review includes monitoring data collected during the previous year 2008 on the key pollutants identified in the n National Air Quality Strategy, which are chiefly nitrogen dioxide (NO2)2, particulate matter (PM10)10, carbon monoxide, benzene, 1,3-butadiene, lead and sulphur dioxide.